Winter-On-Mars/luamake/README.md

 ## Dependencies
 * lua (obviously)
   * Version >= 5.4 (could probably work with 5.3, we just need integers and bitwise operations for the hashing)
-* linux
-  * As of now the way that we do "multithreading" is by checking the users number of logical cores by reading from `/proc/cpuinfo` which I'm pretty sure is only available on linux (at the very least this won't work on Windows), I'll be "working" on making it cross platform :).

 ## Script
 ```sh